 For installations and upgrades: If you need to make use of external databases, you must ensure the database sections of your inventory file are properly setup.
 Edit this file and add your external database information before running the setup script.

-For redundant installations: If you are creating a redundant setup, you must replace
+For clustered installations: If you are creating a clustered setup, you must replace

 localhost with the hostname or IP address of all instances.
 All nodes/instances must be able to reach any others using this hostname or address.
 In other words, you cannot use the